DavidJLambert/python-database/README.rst

 version of the Dell DVD Store database, version 2.1.

 Also bundled is a Windows installation of Python 3.6.2.
-This is done because this installation includes a number of Python packages.
+This is done because a number of Python packages have been added to this installation.

 The code for the 5 implemented databases has been tested with CRUD statements (Create, Read, Update, Delete).
 There is nothing to prevent the end-user from